 Conventional wisdom says that you should never cut down on content promotion no matter what’s happening in the world.
 During the Great Depression, many businesses continued to sponsor radio shows and magazine editorials, which helped to keep them afloat during those very difficult times.
-Stay at home orders and lock downs have made the COVID-19 pandemic a very different situation, however, and that’s encouraged some business owners to slash their budgets.
+Stay-at-home orders and lockdowns have made the COVID-19 pandemic a very different situation, however, and that’s encouraged some business owners to slash their content promotion budgets.

 Mobile app ad spending has dropped 14 percent during the pandemic.
 Considering that many people are now stuck at home, it doesn’t seem to make sense to spend much on apps that encourage them to interact with a brand in person.
 This is especially true of small business owners who desperately need to save money.

 Before you decide to let COVID-19 freeze your content promotion budget and use that money on something else, think about whether or not you can attract customers who might be in a very similar spot as you at the moment.

 Reorienting Promotional Budgets to Match Changing Needs during COVID-19

 A number of people are making jokes about how they’ve been getting countless branded emails about how different companies are dealing with the Coronavirus.
 It’s gotten to the point where consumers are quick to ignore these emails because they all seem very much the same.